About Pink Dot SG

 The annual Pink Dot rally has always been an event organised by Singaporeans for Singaporeans.
 As it grew in size and reputation over the years, corporate support for the movement also increased.
 2016 Sponsors included Google, Facebook, Twitter, Barclays, JP Morgan, Goldman Sachs, BP, Bloomberg, GE, NBCU, Apple, Microsoft, Visa and Clifford Chance.

 But the rules governing the Speakers’ Corner were changed abruptly in 2016.
-These corporations found themselves no longer able to support such events at the Speakers’ Corner because they were not majority owned by Singaporeans.
+These multi-national corporations found themselves no longer able to support such events at the Speakers’ Corner because they were not majority owned by Singaporeans.
 Fortunately, the Singapore Government at the same time also clarified that local companies — with a majority Singaporean ownership — were welcome to step forward to fill the vacuum left by these multinational sponsors.

 More than just a sponsorship drive for Pink Dot SG, Red Dot for Pink Dot has grown into a platform for Singapore companies and business leaders across all industries to network, share best practices and lend their support towards inclusion and diversity in Singapore.